Industry Associations Release 2018-2020 Mail Supply Chain Strategic Plan

 Alexandria, Va.
 (January 22, 2018) – A coalition of mailing industry non-profit trade associations today released its 2018-2020 Mail Supply Chain Strategic Plan, outlining key strategic goals and actions “to work towards the long-term vitality of mail and ensuring that the mail industry remains at the very center of communication and commerce in the United States and around the globe.”

 The plan is the result of a year-long collaborative effort by members of coalition partners, Association for Postal Commerce (PostCom), Idealliance, and National Association of Presort Mailers (NAPM), together representing mail industry stakeholders who generate more than 100 billion pieces of mail annually.

-“The plan grew out of discussions we had following publication of the U.S. Postal Service’s 2017-2021 five-year strategic plan,” says Idealliance President Emeritus David Steinhardt.
+“The plan grew out of discussions we had following publication of the U.S. Postal Service’s 2017-2021 five-year strategic plan,” says Idealliance Supply Chain Strategist David Steinhardt.
 “We felt that it was time we provided the perspectives of the mail supply chain that is a key component of a competitive and profitable mail communication and commerce industry.”

 The coalition’s plan recognizes that while mail supply chain businesses may vary greatly, they all depend on the distribution network of the U.S. Postal Service.
 It sets a framework emphasizing the interdependence of the supply chain members and the need for working collaboratively and improving communications to “achieve the best long-term results for each segment of the supply chain, business mailers, and end-use customers.”